steven05sanchez/Enterprise-IAM-Lab/README.md

 ## Business Scenario

-BroncoTech Solutions is a fictional technology company with approximately 200 employees.
+BroncoTech Solutions is a fictional technology company I created for this project.
+The lab includes 11 employee accounts across multiple departments to simulate an enterprise environment.

 For this project, I simulated the responsibilities of an IAM Analyst by: